Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: Application on large-scale essay assessment

 \subsection{Results}

-The total computational elapsed time for the BP, BSP, and BNP models was 160, 280, and 334 minutes, respectively.
+The total computational elapsed time for the BP, BSP, and BNP models was 180, 300, and 355 minutes, respectively.
 No convergence or mixing issues emerged from the graphical inspections of the MCMCs and diagnostics from \textit{CODA} package \citep{CODA}; further details and examples of trace plots are given in Supplementary Materials.
-Table \ref{Tab_WAIC} gives the WAIC indices for each fitted model and shows that the selection procedure indicates that the BNP model has the best fit to the data.
-Based on the model comparison procedure, we focus on the results from the BNP model. \\ The posterior expectation of student ability mean $\mu_G$ and variance $\omega^2_G$ population parameters are $29.137$ and $32.652$, respectively, which implies a standard deviation of $5.714$ among students.
+Table \ref{Tab_WAIC} shows the WAIC indices for each fitted model and shows that the selection procedure indicates that the BNP model best fits the data and overcomes the others in predicting out-of-sample ratings.
+These results are consistent with the additional hold-out validation procedure presented in the Supplementary Materials.
+Based on the model comparison procedure, we focus on the results from the BNP model. \\ The posterior expectation of student ability mean $\mu_G$ and variance $\omega^2_G$ population parameters are $29.126$ and $32.702$, respectively.
 The respective narrow credible intervals suggest low uncertainty about these values.
 As expected from \citet{Antoniak_1974}, the posterior values of the concentration parameters $\alpha_1$ and $\alpha_2$ are proportional to the respective sample sizes and larger for the former.
 Details of the posterior values of base measures' parameters are reported in Supplementary Materials.
-The posterior expectation of raters' systematic bias variance $\phi^2_H$ and reliability $\Tilde{\sigma}_H$ are, respectively, $14.271$ and $13.815$.
-The credible interval of the former indicates large uncertainty about its values, whereas low uncertainty is suggested for the latter.
-This results in quite high uncertainty about the $ICC_A$ that is a function of these three variance parameters as detailed in Section \ref{ICC}.
-Figure \ref{Densities_app} gives the graphical representation of the respective estimated densities.
+The posterior expectation of raters' systematic bias variance $\phi^2_H$ and reliability $\Tilde{\sigma}_H$ are, respectively, $5.465$ and $13.913$.
+The corresponding credible intervals suggest low uncertainty around these values. \\ Figure \ref{Densities_app} gives the graphical representation of the respective estimated densities.
 The multimodal distribution of student ability $\theta$ implies heterogeneity among student abilities and points to the presence of multiple sub-populations.
-The variance in ratings is broadly due to students' ability, despite the considerable variability of raters' systematic bias and reliability.
-As indicated by the posterior $ICC_A$, there is high uncertainty about the lower bound of the expected ICC.
-Figure \ref{Densities_app} shows the posterior distribution of this index, it is negatively skewed with mean and mode equals $0.55$ and $0.62$, respectively, and a large credible interval $(0.335,0.655)$.
-Since $ICC_A$ might be interpreted as the lower bound of the expected inter-rater reliability of a single rating, moderate-poor levels of reliability can not be excluded \citep{koo2016}.
+The variance in ratings is broadly due to students' ability, despite the variability of raters' systematic bias and reliability.
+Regarding the clustering structure of subjects and raters, the posterior similarity matrix, reported in Figure \ref{Post_sim_mat} in Appendix \ref{Plots}, suggests the presence of some latent partition of subjects, whereas no evidence of raters' clusters emerged from the posterior.
+This is coherent with the clusters' point estimate based on the variation of information (VI) loss function, which indicates four clusters for the subjects and one cluster for the raters.
+We render this result in Figure \ref{Densities_app} through rugs of different colors at the margin of the density plots; these values indicate the posterior mean of each subject and rater specific parameter.
+It is worth noting that we observe a cluster of subjects whose proficiency level is remarkably lower than the others, and another cluster in which subjects' performance is slightly superior than the others (Figure \ref{Densities_app}, upper-left; blue and brown rugs, respectively).
+These subjects might benefit from more personalized and specialized educational pathways.
+The posterior distribution of the $ICC_A$ with mean and credible intervals respectively equal to $0.627$ and $(0.577, 0.672)$, suggests a moderate inter-rater reliability; Figure \ref{Densities_app} shows the posterior distribution of this index.
+Since $ICC_A$ might be interpreted as the lower bound of the expected inter-rater reliability of a single rating, poor levels of reliability can be excluded \citep{koo2016}.
 However, this result is coherent with the findings of the original study by \cite{Zupanc2018}, where raters' variability and reliability have a substantial effect on ratings.
-Aggregate or average ratings over different teachers might mitigate inter-rater reliability issues \citep{Erosheva2021}. \\
+Aggregate or average ratings over different teachers might mitigate inter-rater reliability issues \citep{Erosheva2021}.